 Focused support for pupils is driven by the needs and strengths of each young person as identified in their Education, Health and Care Plan (EHCP).
-Teachers, Senior Leaders and Teaching Assistants will ensure that the resources allocated to the identified individuals will offer them the relevant skills and experience they require to be prepared for adulthood and the world of work.
+Senior Leaders, Teachers and Teaching Assistants will ensure that the resources allocated to the identified individuals will offer them the relevant skills and experience they require to be better prepared for adulthood and the world of work.